rsksmart/bridge-state-data-parser/README.md

 > npm run lint:fix

-This command will try to fix the errors, leaving the once it cannot fix to the developer to solve manually.
+This command will try to fix the errors, leaving the ones it cannot fix to the developer to solve manually.

+For any comments or suggestions, feel free to contribute or reach out at our [open slack](https://developers.rsk.co/slack).